Mitapivat

-Mitapivat, sold under the brand name Pyrukynd, is a medication used to treat hemolytic anemia.
+Mitapivat, sold under the brand name Pyrukynd among others, is a medication used to treat different types of anemia.
 It is taken as the sulfate hydrate salt by mouth.
 Mitapivat is a pyruvate kinase activator.

 The most common side effects include decreases in estrone and estradiol (types of the estrogen hormone) in men, increased urate (a type of salt in the body), back pain, and joint stiffness.

 Mitapivat was approved for medical use in the United States in February 2022, and in the European Union in November 2022.
-The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Mitapivat is indicated for the treatment of hemolytic anemia in adults with pyruvate kinase deficiency.

+In December 2025, mitapivat (brand name Aqvesme) was approved in the US for the treatement of anemia in adults with alpha- or beta-thalassemia.

+Mitapivat has also been evaluated for the treatment of sickle cell disease, with a promising phase 2 trial.

 Pharmacology

 Mechanism of action

 Mitapivat binds to and activates pyruvate kinase, thereby enhancing glycolytic pathway activity, improving adenosine triphosphate (ATP) levels and reducing 2,3-diphosphoglycerate (2,3-DPG) levels.
 Mutations in pyruvate kinase cause deficiency in pyruvate kinase which prevents adequate red blood cell (RBC) glycolysis, leading to a buildup of the upstream glycolytic intermediate 2,3-DPG and deficiency in the pyruvate kinase product ATP.